ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/PostAnalysis/Readme.md

 __Part1__MedianDistanceAndProximityMaps__ contents:

-1. Load the positions of the ~1000 chromatin loci imaged across the ~5400 cells
+1. Load the positions of the ~1000 genomic loci imaged across the ~5400 cells

-2. Calculate median distance matrices and proximity matrices for cis- and trans- interactions (Figure 4 F, Figure S4 B)
+2. Calculate median spatial distance matrices and proximity frequency matrices for cis- and trans- interactions (Figure 4 F, Figure S4 B)

 3. Compare population average maps derived from Hi-C to those derived from imaging at the genomic-scale